 Where will we be in six months, a year, ten years from now?
 The future is quite uncertain.
 I am sure you are wondering what will happen to your business, your job, your livelihood.
 We still don’t know?

 There are a number of possible futures.
 Hopefully, we will use this crisis to rebuild, produce something better and more humane.
 But we may slide into something worse.
 All in all, we have to prepare.

-These are some measures you can look at and have a glance of some best case practices on what other organisations are doing.
+These are some measures you can look at and have a glance at some best case practices on what other organizations are doing.